Left Ventricular Assist Devices

 HeartMate 3 Left Ventricular Assist Device (LVAD)

 The HeartMate 3™ Left Ventricular Assist Device is indicated for short- and long-term mechanical circulatory support (e.g., as bridge to transplant or myocardial recovery, or destination therapy) in patients with advanced refractory left ventricular heart failure.
-HeartMate 3 LVAD with Full MagLev™ Flow Technology delivers unprecedented* survival and safety outcomes as demonstrated in the MOMENTUM 3 Trial at 2 years.1**
+HeartMate 3 LVAD with Full MagLev™ Flow Technology delivers excellent survival and safety outcomes as demonstrated in the MOMENTUM 3 Trial1

 HeartMate II Left Ventricular Assist Device

-The HeartMate II™ LVAD is designed to provide short- or long-term circulatory support for advanced heart failure patients and is indicated for both destination therapy and bridge-to-transplantation in the United States.
+The HeartMate II™ LVAD is designed to provide short- or long-term circulatory support for advanced heart failure patients and is indicated for both destination therapy and bridge-to-transplantation.
 Backed by more than 10 years of data, the HeartMate II LVAD is the most widely used and extensively studied LVAD in the world, with more than 27,000 patients implanted worldwide.2,3

 Manuals & Technical Resources